Work at Plimoth

 Plimoth Plantation's Collegiate Internship Program is a collaborative, project-based learning experience that brings together students and scholars from diverse backgrounds and academic specialities.
 Working together, Plimoth interns create fully integrated public programs, exhibits and museum projects which are implemented and assessed as part of a continued relationship with Plimoth Plantation even after their sessions have ended.
 Internships cover numerous areas of interest such as Museum Education, Marketing & Public Relations, and Historic Clothing and Textiles.
 For more information, please visit our internship page at www.plimoth.org/internships.
 Questions about the Plimoth Plantation Internship Program can be directed to Hilary Goodnow via email at firstname.lastname@example.org or by calling (508) 746-1622 ext 8287.

-Applications for the summer session are now open.
-Application deadline is March 31, 2016
+Applications for the fall session are now open.
+Applications accepted on a rolling basis.

 Reproducing historically accurate clothing in a museum setting encompasses a multitude of skills and processes, including research and development, use of period and modern construction techniques, as well as sharing this knowledge and skill with our guests who visit Plimoth Plantation.